Skip to content

 The AI automatically understands data structures.
 When you pass a Level object, the AI knows about all its properties (difficulty, dimensions, enemy count, etc.) and uses this context to make intelligent decisions.

-Step 3: Build the Level Generation Logic#
+Step 3: Manage Level Flow#

 def get_next_level -> tuple(Level, Map) {